-Note: Students may be required to complete a summer reading assignment prior to the beginning of the school year.
-Students are expected to sit for the AP World History: Modern exam, or must sit for the MND course final exam.
+NOTE: Students are expected to sit for the AP World History: Modern exam or must sit for the MND course final exam.

 ECONOMICS AND PERSONAL FINANCE

 ECONOMICS AND PERSONAL FINANCE - CP

 This course is designed to equip students with the analytical tools necessary to make reasoned, objective judgments about current economic issues and their personal economic decisions.
 This course will provide students with a broad overview of the field of economics, exploring microeconomics, macroeconomics, and personal finance.
 This course offers similar topics as Economics CPX but with less depth.